coreybruyere/530-framework/README.md

 ####**6.
 Components** - **Most of your styles should be found here.**
 Any unit of style that can be found across multiple pages (Buttons, Navigations, Carousels, Modals).
+Components are stand alone pieces that can be reused anywhere without having to rewrite any code.

 ###Lets talk about States.